sunggyeol/ai-prompt-refiner/README.md

-# AI Prompt Refiner Chrome Extension
+# Instant Prompt Optimizer Chrome Extension

-A Chrome extension that helps you refine your prompts for better AI conversations.
+A Chrome extension that helps you instantly optimize your prompts for better AI conversations.
 Simply highlight text on AI websites and get an improved, more effective prompt using Google's Gemini AI.

 ## ✨ Features

 - **Smart Text Selection**: Highlight any text on supported AI websites
-- **AI-Powered Refinement**: Uses Google's Gemini Cloud API to improve your prompts
+- **AI-Powered Optimization**: Uses Google's Gemini Cloud API to improve your prompts
-- **Instant Replacement**: Replace original text with refined prompts directly in input fields
+- **Instant Replacement**: Replace original text with optimized prompts directly in input fields
-- **Copy to Clipboard**: Easily copy refined prompts for use elsewhere
+- **Copy to Clipboard**: Easily copy optimized prompts for use elsewhere
 - **Multi-site Support**: Works on Claude, ChatGPT, Gemini, and Perplexity

 ## 🌐 Supported Websites